 As we move into the next phase of developing our Council to be the best it can be, we will build on what we've achieved and take it further.
 We will be a Council that focuses on achieving outcomes by:

-- Working with people rather than doing to them - Working with partners - Recognising the importance of local identity and how needs differ in different places can do.
-'We're Kirklees' will help us take this vision further while remaining focused on achieving the best for Kirklees, its communities, businesses and residents.
+- Working with people rather than doing to them - Working with partners - Recognising the importance of local identity and how needs differ in different places

 This new approach is called 'We're Kirklees'.
 I am proud of the transformation we've achieved under our previous New Council programme.
-We've done much of what we set out to do, changing the way that we work with communities, keeping vulnerable people safe and in control of their own lives, and focusing on the things that only the Council
+We've achieved much of what we set out to do, changing the way that we work with communities, keeping vulnerable people safe and in control of their own lives, and focusing on the things that only the Council can do.
+'We're Kirklees' will help us take this vision further while remaining focused on achieving the best for Kirklees, its communities, businesses and residents.